ahsanijaz/ahsanijaz.github.io/_posts/2018-01-01-less_travel.md

 ## Machine learning frameworks
 For industry and production ready systems, go with TensorFlow if you are programming in Python; [H2o](https://www.h2o.ai){:target="_blank"} if you are working in R. [TensorFlow](http://tensorflow.org){:target="_blank"}, is by far, the best machine learning framework to go into production; whether you are doing cloud or on-premise deployment.
 Its portability means that the models can be deployed on any operating system and computing device.
-Whenever you are judging a machine learning platform, you need to mindful about the following watchpoints:
+Whenever you are judging a machine learning platform, be mindful about the following watchpoints:

 1. Does it provide capability of fast prototyping?
 2. Does the framework provide model check pointing?